REConnect: Participatory RE for Social Sustainability: Related Work

 \subsection{Value-based RE}

-Awareness of human values in software engineering has grown through the work by Ferrario et al. \cite{ferrario2016values} and Mougouei et al. \cite{mougouei2018operationalizing}, drawing on Schwartz’s framework of human values \cite{schwartz2012overview}.
-Whittle argues that traditional requirements engineering (RE) often overlooks the values layer, producing systems that may be functionally sound but misaligned with users’ ethical expectations.
-By integrating human values, software can do more than operate correctly — it can align ethically with the needs, priorities, and well-being of its users and communities \cite{whittle2019values}.
+Awareness of human values in software engineering has grown through the work of Ferrario et al. \cite{ferrario2016values} and Mougouei et al. \cite{mougouei2018operationalizing}, drawing on Schwartz's framework of human values \cite{schwartz2012overview}.
+Whittle argues that traditional RE often overlooks the values layer, producing systems that may be functionally sound but misaligned with users' ethical expectations \cite{whittle2019values}.

-Later value-based RE frameworks \cite{thew2018value, harbers2015embedding} emphasize the explicit elicitation of stakeholder values, motivations, and emotions, highlighting that failing to distinguish between user and system requirements can create ``soft issues" in RE, such as politics, feelings, motivations, and ethical concerns \cite{thew2018value}.
-Methods including interviews, workshops and ethnography are proposed to elicit stakeholder values, motivations, and emotions.
-VBRE also accounts for process management implications, such as prioritization conflicts, trade-offs, and stakeholder negotiation, enabling teams to systematically address ethical and social concerns throughout the development lifecycle \cite{thew2018value}.
-Critical systems thinking has been proposed alongside VBRE as a complementary approach to integrate nontechnical aspects—ethics, power, politics, and values—into early RE activities \cite{duboc2019critical}.
+Value-based RE (VBRE) frameworks \cite{thew2018value, harbers2015embedding} emphasize the explicit elicitation of stakeholder values, motivations, and emotions, and account for process management implications such as prioritization conflicts, trade-offs, and stakeholder negotiation \cite{thew2018value}.
+Critical systems thinking has been proposed alongside VBRE to integrate ethics, power, and values into early RE activities \cite{duboc2019critical}, while Perera et al. \cite{perera2021impact} provide evidence that considering human values early in RE prevents violations with financial, reputational, and societal consequences.

-Additional studies have explored ways to model and represent emotional goals for gender-inclusive design \cite{hassett2023feel} emotions and values in RE, including specialized modeling languages \cite{migueis2019towards, pedell2015don}, while Perera et al. \cite{perera2021impact} provide evidence that considering human values—such as freedom, fairness, and social responsibility—early in RE prevents violations that could result in financial, reputational, or societal harm.
-Scenario-based values elicitation, as proposed in VBRE, operationalizes these insights, providing a practical method for capturing and applying values in requirements and design decisions.
+A key limitation of existing VBRE methods is their scope: developed for organizational contexts where stakeholders can be formally identified and scheduled, they do not address the relationship-building prerequisites, informal community influencers, or sustained post-delivery engagement that characterize community-facing software projects where social sustainability outcomes are at stake.
+REConnect builds directly on the VBRE tradition while extending it to these underserved contexts.